Essential Toddler Travel Gear for France

 Disinfecting Wipes

-Clorox Disinfecting Wipes are great for cleaning public high chairs, airplane armrests, and park benches.
+Clorox Disinfecting Wipes clean public high chairs, airplane armrests, and park benches in seconds.
+French cafés don't always wipe down high chairs between uses.

 Children's Tylenol and Thermometer

 Bring your go-to fever reducer and a thermometer like the Braun ThermoScan 7.
 It's easier to have it on hand than to track down a pharmacy when your toddler feels off.
-Worse yet the pharmacy is closed when you need it.
+French pharmacies (look for the green cross sign) are excellent but they keep limited hours.
+Most close by 8pm and many close on Sundays.
+If your toddler spikes a fever at 10pm, you'll be glad you packed this.

 Washable Markers